crystallite/mangekyou_util/README.md

 ﻿# 美少女万華鏡 utils
 QLIE game engine tools.
 Used by omega star for the series.

-This is a collection of 3rd party tools, all grats goes to its authors.
+This is a collection of 3rd party tools, all hail to its authors.

 ##Usage
 ##### To extract .pack: